 The Company has established a separate Diversity Policy in accordance with Recommendation 1.5 of the ASX Corporate Governance Principles and Recommendations.
-The policy was reviewed in March 2016: a copy is available on the Company's website.
+The policy is available on the Company's website: www.opthea.com/ corporate-governance/

 Opthea's policy is to leverage diversity through the attraction, retention and development of a diverse team of talented people in the Company at all levels, including the Board.
 This means using diversity to contribute to the achievement of the Company's strategic objectives and corporate goals.